 During your initial consultation for implants, we will take x-rays and scans of your jawbone to assess the tissue density.
 We will also discuss your medical history since patients must be healthy enough to safely undergo surgery.
 Dr. Morris or Gama will carefully evaluate the height of your sinus cavities and determine whether sinus lift surgery is right for you.
 They can also discuss your sedation options, including nitrous oxide and general anesthesia, with you at this time.

 On the day of the surgery, your doctor will make a small incision in the gum tissue and create a window to access the sinus.
 Then, he will gently raise the floor of your sinus membrane and fill the space below with bone grafting material.
 Once complete, he will close the incision using sutures.
-He may also apply platelet-rich plasma (PRP), an advanced technique which can speed the healing process.
+He may also apply platelet-rich plasma (PRP), an advanced technique that can speed the healing process.

 After your sinus lift, you may experience some swelling in the area, as well as minor bleeding from your mouth or nose.
 Avoid blowing your nose or sneezing forcefully, as these actions could cause the sutures to come loose or the graft to shift.
 We may prescribe you a saline spray and other medications for congestion or inflammation.
 You may also receive pain medication and an antibiotic to minimize the risk of infection.